 Popular commercial background music that does not feature a radio playing in the background is known as “mood music.”
 Composers write this kind of music intending to create an atmosphere such as happiness or relaxation.
 The effectiveness of mood music is influenced by the volume at which it is played.
 When performed quietly, listeners are more likely to focus on the melody and less likely to be distracted by other sounds.
 As such, some businesses only use mood music during slow periods or when they expect few customers.
 Mood music can be combined with commercial jingles to create what many consider to be a more effective product promotion.

-Some businesses use commercial background music to improve their public relations and increase the likelihood of returning customers.
+Some businesses use music to improve their public relations and increase the likelihood of returning customers.
 McDonald’s, for example, has used many types of commercial background music in its commercials and restaurants over the years in an attempt to promote certain aspects of its brand image, such as focusing on family values.
 It has been found that customers generally prefer well-known pieces of commercial background music, such as “Happy Birthday to You,” over less recognizable tunes.